5jt/dyalog-cookbook/manuscript/08-Testing.md

 A>
 A> Now you change/add/delete test functions; that would have no effect on anything else in that namespace.
 In other words, the helpers would continue to exist.
 A>
-A> When you change a namespace script on the other hand the namespace is re-created from the script, and that means that our helpers will disappear because they are not a part of the `Tests` script.
+A> When you change a namespace script, on the other hand, the namespace is re-created from the script, and that means that our helpers will disappear because they are not a part of the `Tests` script.

 Let’s call our test case.
 We do this by running the `Run` method first: